tatianegercina/FinTech/01-Lesson-Plans/05-APIs/1/LessonPlan.md

 Explain to students that an internet browser is a sufficient tool to submit API requests.
 But a service like Postman is much more efficient and effective.

-Open the lesson slides, move to the "Postman" section and highlight the following:
+Open the lesson slides, move to the "Postman" section, and highlight the following:

 * Postman is a service that provides users with a UI to submit and store API calls and requests.

 * API requests have to be submitted in some type of development environment.
 Postman offers an API specific development environment that is free to users.

 * Postman is a great tool to use when onboarding onto a new API.
 All that is needed to execute an API with Postman is the request URL.

 * Because Postman is a development environment, users can save API requests, configure environments, and even create mock servers.

-Close the lesson slides, open Postman and perform a live demonstration of submitting an API request to Quandl for `AAPL` stock data.
+Close the lesson slides, open Postman, and perform a live demonstration of submitting an API request to Quandl for `AAPL` stock data.
 Use this as an opportunity to bridge back to the previous assignments where requests were submitted via a browser rather than a tool like Postman.
 Highlight the following:

 * Creating a request in Postman is easy; it's just the click of a button.
-Selecting Request in the Create New window will open a screen where information can be put in for the request and the request saved.
+Selecting "Request" in the "Create New" window will open a screen where information can be put in for the request, and the request is saved.

   ![create_request.png](Images/create_request.png)

 * Postman allows users to save API requests to what they call **collections**.
-This will enable requests to be created once but ran many times.
+This enables requests to be created once, but run many times.
 It also allows requests to be scheduled.
 To save a request, a request must be saved with a name, description, and collection.

   ![save_request.png](Images/save_request.png)